keithbuhler/keithbuhler.github.io/pages-philosophy/syllabus251.md

 Week 7

 **M       Sep-26  Abolition of Man Chapters 1, 2**   What is the "Tao"?
 Why does it matter for education?
 How does "the Green Book" contradict itself?
+(Buhler)
 **W       Sep-28  Abolition of Man 3**      What is "man's conquest of nature"?
 What's the problem for the conquest when it comes to human nature?
 How can science solve the problem?
+(2 Daniel)
 F       Sep-30  Discussion / Paper Workshop

 **M       Oct-3  (Film) 1st half**